Libera-Chat/libera-chat.github.io/content/_posts/2023-06-07-matrix-irc-bridge-updates.md

 In the meantime, users should continue to report any issues with the bridge directly to [EMS][support].

+_NB: A previous version of this post linked to the matrix.org contact page.
+EMS have now set up an issue tracker specifically for Libera.Chat bridge issues, and the link above has been updated to reflect this._

 We'd really like to stress that EMS are working very hard to find a solution to the long-term sustainability of the bridge, and the work they're doing is appreciated; the road ahead is not a trivial endeavour